EugenSong/my-ios-sandbox/Cpointers.md

 & - give me the address

-* - go to the address (open the address box and look what's inside)
+* - 1) go to the address (open the address box and look what's inside aka dereference)
+		[ int package = *mailbox ]
+  - 2) create a pointer var that holds an address [char *ptr ... create a char pointer named ptr]

 ```